A modern town steeped in rich history. View the Cromwell map here

 With the move to get out of the big cities and head to a lifestyle destination, Wooing Tree Estate is a brand new neighbourhood that has attracted the interest of families from across the country as well as from expats and retirees.
 A great place to bring up kids, live and work from home remotely or retire in.
 A special neighbourhood, surrounded by vines, green lanes and open space, and where the kids can walk to school.
 Where you can take a walk around the lake, go water skiing or fishing, climb a mountain, ride a mountain bike – then go out to one of a multitude of local restaurants or vineyards for dinner.
 It’s all right on your doorstep.

-Spanning 25ha and offering exceptional sites in a prime location, Stage 1a and Stage 1b of Wooing Tree Estate has just been released and comprises 25 lots, ranging from 500sqm–1000sqm.
-Stage Two will activate the retail and hospitality precinct, as well as further residential.
+Spanning 25ha and offering exceptional sites in a prime location, Stage 1 of Wooing Tree Estate is now sold out, with Stage 2 selling fast.
+Stage 3 will activate the tourism and hospitality quarter, as well as further residential.